dojo/docs/loader/legacy.rst

 * legacy: modules are loaded synchronously just like the v1.6- loader.
 The loader is put in legacy mode by setting the configuration variable async to "sync" or "legacyAsync" or falsy; falsy has the same effect as "sync".

-The legacy mode has two submodes:
+The legacy mode has two sub-modes:

 * synchronous: none of the modules reside cross domain so that all of the modules can be retrieved with a synchronous XHR transaction